micaelmz/pong-game/readme.md

 ## Leveling  & Game over
 As the player successfully defends the ball, bouncing it in the enemy's direction, the ball gets faster, making it harder to reach it.

 When the game starts running, the players have to type how many rounds will end the game, also their names.

-When the scores of both players summed up reaches the value set at the start, the game ends, showing the player with a high score as the winner.
+Then, when the scores of both players summed up reaches the value set at the start, the game ends, showing the player with a high score as the winner.

 <img src="https://i.imgur.com/huq2C10.png"  width="500" />